CMFiltenborg/traffic-simulation/README.md

 simulations to csv files and use this data to perform statistical tets.
 For our project we have implemented two roads.
 The first road is based on a real road and the second road is a variation of the first road.
-We wanted to compare these two roads with each otter.
-If you only want to look at the results run "process_sstatistics.py".
+We wanted to compare these two roads with each other.
+If you only want to look at the results run "process_statistics.py".

 The file "car.py" can create a car object and has functions to return a speed the car hopes to get and functions to change the cars speed and position.

-The file "RoadSection.py" can create a road section object and has function to etermine what happens when a car gets on this road section and what happens when the car leaves this road section.
+The file "RoadSection.py" can create a road section object and has function to determine what happens when a car gets on this road section and what happens when the car leaves this road section.

 The file "CreateRoads.py" can create different roads using multiple road